elastic/apm-agent-nodejs/README.md

 This is the official Node.js agent for [Elastic APM](https://www.elastic.co/solutions/apm).

-If you are trying out APM and have feedback or questions, please post them on the [Discuss forum](https://discuss.elastic.co/c/apm).
+If you have any feedback or questions, please post them on the [Discuss forum](https://discuss.elastic.co/c/apm).

 [![Build status](https://travis-ci.org/elastic/apm-agent-nodejs.svg?branch=master)](https://travis-ci.org/elastic/apm-agent-nodejs)